Celebrating twenty-five years

-The celebration began in the late afternoon with a reception at Disciples Divinity House followed by a panel discussion in the Common Room.
+The celebration began in the late afternoon with a reception and a panel discussion at the Disciples Divinity House.
 Alumni/ae Larry Bouchard, April Lewton, Teresa Hord Owens, and Andrew Packman discussed the theme of vulnerability and glory from Dean Culp’s work, with special reflection on her visionary leadership, and the innovative possibilities that have extended from the mission of the Divinity House in the church, the academy, and beyond over the past twenty-five years.

-After the panel discussion, everyone enjoyed a private dinner party at the Piccolo Mondo restaurant in Hyde Park.
+After the panel discussion, everyone enjoyed dinner at the Piccolo Mondo restaurant in Hyde Park.
 Trustee Marshall Dunn offered a word of prayer before the meal.
-As guests were ready to start on dessert, the President of the Board of Trustees, Lee Hull Moses, and Alumni/ae Council President, Melinda (Lindy) Keenan Wood, read excerpts from some of the letters that alumni/ae and friends sent in to celebrate Dean Culp and presented her with the full collection of letters and notes.
+As guests were ready to start on dessert, the president of the Board of Trustees, Lee Hull Moses, and Alumni/ae Council President Melinda (Lindy) Keenan Wood read excerpts from some of the letters that alumni/ae and friends sent in to celebrate Dean Culp, and they presented her with the full collection of letters and notes.
 It was a delightful evening for all.